oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/_index.md

 ### Modifying domain configurations

-You can modify the WebLogic domain configuration for both Domain in PV and the Domain in Image before deploying a domain resource:
+You can modify the WebLogic domain configuration for both Domain in PV and Domain in Image before deploying a domain resource:

 * When the domain is in a persistent volume, you can use WLST or WDT to change the configuration.
 * For either case, you can use [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}).